GatoGraphQL/GatoGraphQL/documentation/DeveloperGuide.md

 Starting from a dataloading module, and including itself, any descendant module can execute the functions described below: loading properties or "data fields" on the database object, and "switching domain" from the current database object to another one.

-##### Data-Fields
+##### Defining the Data-Fields

-"Data fields", which are the properties to be required from the loaded database object, are defined through function [`get_data_fields`](https://github.com/leoloso/PoP/blob/master/pop-engine/kernel/moduleprocessors/pop-moduleprocessor.php*590):
+"Data fields", which are the properties to be required from the loaded database object, are defined through function [`get_data_fields`](https://github.com/leoloso/PoP/blob/master/pop-engine/kernel/moduleprocessors/pop-moduleprocessor.php#L590):

 ```php
 function get_data_fields($module, $props) {